Pictures at an Exhibition: Arrangements and interpretations

 The suite has inspired homages in a broad range of musical styles.
 Emerson, Lake & Palmer's version incorporated elements of progressive rock, jazz and folk music (1971/2008).
 An electronic music adaptation by Isao Tomita was done in 1975.
 A heavy metal arrangement of the entire suite was released by German band Mekong Delta; another metal band, Armored Saint, utilised the "Great Gate of Kyiv" theme as an introduction for the track "March of the Saint".
 In 2002, electronic musician-composer Amon Tobin paraphrased "Gnomus" for the track "Back From Space" on his album Out from Out Where.
 In 2003 guitarist-composer Trevor Rabin released an electric guitar adaptation of the Promenade originally intended for the Yes album Big Generator and later included on his demo album 90124.
 In 2005, Animusic 2 included a track entitled "Cathedral Pictures", which included only the first Promenade and the final two movements from the suite.
 The Michael Jackson song "HIStory" samples a short section of "The Great Gate of Kiev", with a longer part featured during the HIStory World Tour 5 minute-countdown before the MJ-2040 spaceship departs, a snippet before continuing They Don't Care About Us and in the flag parade finale in 1996/97.
 Re-issues of the HIStory album further changed the sample on the track.
 The same thing can be heard in the Michael Jackson: 30th Anniversary Celebration, which during the Jacksons's ultimate medley, after Can You Feel It, the song starts and then ABC starts.
+A section of "The Great Gate of Kiev" has also served as the long-standing entrance music for pro wrestler Jerry "The King" Lawler.